raspberrypi/pico-zephyr/README.md

 Open this folder in VSCode.
 You can run `code .` from the command line.

 To build, press `Ctrl+Shift+B` and select either `Zephyr Build RP2040` or `Zephyr Build RP2350` for the chip you are targetting.
+Select between the UART or USB for serial output.
+Note that when switching between UART and USB serial, it may be necessary to delete the build directory for this change to take effect.
 Press `Enter` to confirm the OpenOCD path or change it to the directory where OpenOCD is installed.

 To flash, press `Ctrl+Shift+B` and select `Zephyr Flash`.